OfficeDev/Office-Samples/README_TEMPLATE.md

 ![](./assets/YOUR SAMPLE GIF PATH)

-**Describe sample functionality**, EXAMPLE: This sample shows how to insert an existing template from an external Excel file into the currently open Excel file.
+**Describe sample functionality**, DELETE_EXAMPLE: This sample shows how to insert an existing template from an external Excel file into the currently open Excel file.
 Then it retrieves data from a JSON web service and populates the template for the customer.

 ### Features
-- Features of this sample: which APIs are used, what service is called....
+- DELETE_Features of this sample: which APIs are used, what service is called....
-- EXAMPLE: Use insertWorksheetsFromBase64 to insert a worksheet from another Excel file into the open Excel file.
+- DELETE_EXAMPLE: Use insertWorksheetsFromBase64 to insert a worksheet from another Excel file into the open Excel file.
-- EXAMPLE: Get JSON data and add it to the worksheet.
+- DELETE_EXAMPLE: Get JSON data and add it to the worksheet.

 ## How to run this sample